legomesz/burger-order/README.md

 ## 2. Abrir no IntelliJ IDEA

-Abrir a pasta do projeto no IntelliJ IDEA.
+Abrir a pasta do projeto.

 ---

-## 3. Configurar banco de dados
+## 3. Configurar banco

 Arquivo: